gitlinks/github-rank-project/README.md

 * Weight score with user usage of the repository. ie if we can detect that one user has used a project, then we should give more weight to its rating.
 * We also should ask a user to review its rating 2 months or so after having rated it for the first time so that he can have a more insightful opinion on a project.
 * The score of a repository should also be affected by the score in the system of its dependencies.
 A repository with low score dependencies should not be rated well.
+* The score of a repo isn't changed if the Karma of one of the people who voted for it changes.
+* For a repo, the distribution of scores for each criteria should be displayed.

 #### Score propagation
 * A repository score change affects all contributors immediately